TLDR

 What does Zoho CRM lack for grant-heavy nonprofits?

 Zoho CRM has no concept of restricted funds, grant budgets, grant reporting periods, or compliance documentation.
-Everything required for grant compliance must be built as a custom module, which takes time, costs money to maintain, and still does not produce the audit-ready reporting that funders expect.
+Everything required for grant compliance must be built as a custom module, which takes time, costs money to maintain, and still does not produce the compliance reporting that funders expect.
 Most organizations end up with a fragile custom build or a spreadsheet running alongside Zoho.

 Frequently asked